Venus: Observability

 Venus, pictured centre-right, is always brighter than all other planets or stars at their maximal brightness, as seen from Earth.
 Jupiter is visible at the top of the image.

-To the naked eye, Venus appears as a white point of light with a maximum apparent magnitude of −4.92 brighter than any other planet or star apart from the Sun, even when faintest during its transit with an apparent magnitude of −2.98.
+To the naked eye, Venus appears as a white point of light with a maximum apparent magnitude of −4.92, brighter than any other planet or star apart from the Sun, even when faintest during its transit with an apparent magnitude of −2.98.
 The planet's mean apparent magnitude is −4.14 with a standard deviation of 0.31.
 The brightest magnitude occurs during the crescent phase about one month before or after an inferior conjunction.
 Venus fades to about magnitude −3 when it is backlit by the Sun, although the exact value depends on the phase angle.
 The planet is bright enough to be seen in broad daylight, but is more easily visible when the Sun is low on the horizon or setting.
 As an inferior planet, it always lies within about 47° of the Sun.

 Venus "overtakes" Earth every 584 days as it orbits the Sun.
 As it does so, it changes from the "Evening Star", visible after sunset, to the "Morning Star", visible before sunrise.
 Although Mercury, the other inferior planet, reaches a maximum elongation of only 28° and is often difficult to discern in twilight, Venus is hard to miss when it is at its brightest.
 Its greater maximum elongation means it is visible in dark skies long after sunset.
 As the brightest point-like object in the sky, Venus is a commonly misreported "unidentified flying object".

 Because Venus comes close to the earth at inferior conjunction and has an orbit inclined to the plane of the earth's orbit, it can appear more than 8° north or south of the ecliptic, more than any other planet or the moon.
 Every eight years around March it appears this far north of the ecliptic, in Pisces (such as in mid-March 2025), and every eight years it appears this far south of the ecliptic in August or September in Virgo (as in late August 2023).
 Venus can thus be north of the sun and appear as a morning star and an evening star on the same day, in the northern hemisphere.
-The timing of these north or south excursions gets slowly earlier in the year, and over 30 cycles (240 years) the cycle is gradually replaced by another cycle offset by three years, so the situation returns close to the original situation after 243 orbits of Earth, 395 of Venus.
+The timing of these north or south excursions becomes slowly earlier in the year, and over thirty cycles (240 years) the cycle is gradually replaced by another cycle offset by three years, so the situation returns close to the original situation after 243 orbits of Earth, 395 of Venus.

 Lunar occultations of Venus, in which the moon blocks the view of Venus for observers in certain parts of the earth, occur on average about twice a year, sometimes several times in a year (though rarely).